stottlerhenke-seattle/sbt-js-test/README.md

 # sbt-js-test
-sbt plugin for running JavaScript tests on the JVM
+sbt plugin for running JavaScript tests on the JVM with browser APIs

 ## Why?